Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 3.7

-The Operator is a massive and intimidating weapon to equip.
+The Operator is a massive and intimidating weapon to equip, coming at a high cost in credits.
 You only have 5 bullets per magazine to get that opening kill so your team can play the number advantage.
 No other gun in the game promises this one-shot kill potential.
 Boasting 150 damage per body shot, this weapon is very effective when it comes to holding angles where an enemy is supposed to peek.
 Even a body shot with this gun can knock out an agent with full shields.
-Be careful though as holding an Operator tends to make you vulnerable when it comes to short distances.
+Be careful though, as holding an Operator tends to make you vulnerable when it comes to short ranges.
 Playing agents like Jett or Chamber who can dash out and teleport after a shot is also recommended to give you that extra edge.

 • Cost: 2900 credits